-Coordination of the implementation actions by the RMA and its strategic partners (Overstrand municipality, DEA, Overberg District Municipality (ODM), Western Cape Provincial Government, Department of Water and Sanitation (DWS), Department of Agriculture, Forestry and Fisheries (DAFF)), will be supported by the Uilkraals River Estuary Advisory Forum (UEAF) representing all key stakeholder groups on the estuary.
+Coordination of the implementation actions by the RMA and its strategic partners (Overstrand municipality, Overberg District Municipality (ODM), Western Cape Provincial Government, Department of Water and Sanitation (DWS), Department of Forestry, Fisheries and Environment (DFFE) Department of Agriculture, Land Reform and Rural Development (DALRRD), will be supported by the Uilkraals River Estuary Advisory Forum (UEAF) representing all key stakeholder groups on the estuary.

 It is important to recognise that this document is designed to focus management attention at a strategic level and does not provide guidance on the day-to-day management actions required for management of the estuary.
 Annual Business Plans will have to be developed by the RMA and the relevant government departments and authorities, and should be guided by this EMP in that major effort should be directed towards priority activities that support its overarching objectives included in this plan.
+The CapeNature Governance Tool will be used to track these activities.

 Progress towards achieving the objectives set out in this EMP should be reviewed on an annual basis by the RMA and UEAF and focal efforts adjusted to ensure targets are met within specified timeframes.
-This Uilkraals River EMP will have to be revisited and updated within the next five years to reflect goals that have been achieved and to accommodate changing priorities.
+This Uilkraals River Estuary EMP will have to be revisited and updated within the next five years to reflect goals that have been achieved and to accommodate changing priorities.